release-engineering/iib/README.md

 * `IIB_LOG_LEVEL` - the Python log level of the REST API (Flask).
 This defaults to `INFO`.
 * `IIB_MAX_PER_PAGE` - the maximum number of build requests that can be shown on a single page.
   This defaults to `20`.
+* `IIB_OTEL_TRACING` - the boolean value which indicates if OpenTelemetry tracing is enabled in IIB.
+  This defaults to `False`.
 * `IIB_REQUEST_DATA_DAYS_TO_LIVE` - the amount of days after which per request temmporary data is considered to be expired and may be removed.
 This defaults to `3`.
 * `IIB_REQUEST_LOGS_DIR` - the directory to load the request specific log files.
 If `None`, per